jadamb13/rev-jobs/README.md

     - `driver_setup.py`: responsible for web scraper set up and tear down
     - `notification.py`: handles logic for sending notifications to desktop
     - `auth.py`: handles logic for logging into Rev
+    - `output.py`: logic for saving job data to files
 - `tests`: {Currently Empty} will be used to store unit tests

 ### Dependencies: